electron-userland/electron-webpack/readme.md

 So, if you doubt what to use and no suitable [boilerplate](https://github.com/electron-userland/electron-builder#boilerplates) — use [electron-compile](https://github.com/electron/electron-compile#electron-compile).
 If need, later you can easily migrate to webpack.

+## Notes
+* [source-map-support](https://github.com/evanw/node-source-map-support) is recommended and supported out of the box, simply install it `yarn add source-map-support` and that's all.
+* [webpack-build-notifier](https://github.com/RoccoC/webpack-build-notifier) is supported, simply install it `yarn add webpack-build-notifier --dev` and it will automatically enabled for development.

 ## Debug